-- a.
+a.
 Description of the Need: What critical issue or problem is the applicant proposing to address with this project?
+Please include:

-Please include: - A brief explanation of the need, gap, or issue to be addressed by the proposed project. - Supporting information, data, or evidence to demonstrate the need's existence, size, and impact on the target population and community. - How the need relates to the purpose of the NOFO. - b.
+- A brief explanation of the need, gap, or issue to be addressed by the proposed project based on Category. - Demonstrate knowledge of the Byrne State Crisis Intervention Program (Byrne SCIP) and program areas addressed. - Supporting information, data, or evidence to demonstrate the need's existence, size, and impact on the target population and community. - How the need relates to the purpose of the NOFO.

+b.
 Project Goals and Objectives: How will the proposed project address the need identified and address the purpose of the NOFO?
+Please include:

-Please include: - Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish). - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities). - How the applicant's goals and objectives relate to the goals and objectives of the NOFO. - c.
+- Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish). - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities). - How the applicant's goals and objectives relate to the goals and objectives of the NOFO.

+c.
 Project Design and Implementation: How will the applicant implement project activities that meet the goals and objectives?
+Please include:

-Please include: - What activities the applicant will conduct to achieve the proposed goals and objectives.
+- What activities the applicant will conduct to achieve the proposed goals and objectives. - How the applicant will deliver or complete those activities.

+• When the activities will take place.
+Provide a timeline indicating roughly when the activities or program milestones are to be accomplished.

-- How the applicant will deliver or complete those activities. - When the activities will take place. - Who in the applicant's organization will staff the activities, including key staff. - Who will participate in and benefit from the activity. - What deliverables, reports, and other items will be produced as part of the project. - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
-Please describe their role in conducting project activities. - d.
+- Who in the applicant's organization will staff the activities, including key staff. - Who will participate in and benefit from the activity.

+- What deliverables, reports, and other items will be produced as part of the project. - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
+Please describe their role in conducting project activities.

+d.
 Capabilities and Competencies: What administrative and technical capacity and expertise does the applicant bring to successfully complete this project?
+Please include:

-Please include: - A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data.
+- A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data.
 Who will be responsible for this task, and how will the applicant collect the data?
 Refer to Program Description: Performance Measures for additional details on performance measures for this funding opportunity. - A description of projects or activities the applicant organization has conducted, or is currently conducting, that demonstrate the applicant's ability to undertake the proposed project activities.
-Include curriculum development, corrections and PREA expertise, and adult learning. - A summary of relevant experience of team members with key responsibilities for implementing the project.
+The applicant must demonstrate that: - It has a process to evaluate the competency, professionalism, and effectiveness of all key personnel and trainers to be hired, contracted, or subawarded under this award. - It has policies in place to safeguard, and has documented periodic training to promote, an inclusive, equitable, and trauma-informed work environment for all employees, contractors, and staff employed under this project. - It has policies and quality assurance procedures in place to ensure that the project's products, including materials, resources, and training content, reflect a fair and just criminal justice system, promote equity and access to justice and services, and are culturally appropriate for the intended audience or subject matter. - A summary of relevant experience of team members with key responsibilities for implementing the project. - A demonstration of experience in, and sufficient resources to provide for, the successful delivery of TTA throughout the country and online to a variety of professionals.